amangup/coding-bootcamp/lecture10/webapp.md

 ```

 - Let's focus on the section which begins with `<form>` and ends with `</form>`
-- HTML defines the <form> tag browsers understand and render as a form.
+- HTML defines the `<form>` tag that browsers understand and render as a form.

 - A form must define the `action` and the `method`:
   - `action` is the URL path that the user to go to when the form is submitted.
-The data in the form is part of that request.
+The data entered in the form is part of that request.
 We will understand what the function `url_for()` does shortly.
   - `method` is the HTTP method to use when making that request.
 HTTP recommends that we use `POST` method when we are sending data to the web server.

 - Inside the form, we need to render two fields - `form.username` and `form.submit`.